 There isn’t a single standard model for negotiations—but analyzing historical processes, understanding their application, and identifying opportunities to adapt to specific contexts can serve countries who seek to resolve and transform seemingly intractable conflicts.

-Join USIP and the Embassy of Afghanistan for a discussion on important lessons from the Havana Process with the FARC, highlighting both the successes and shortcomings of the negotiation and its implementation.
-This is the first discussion in an ongoing series launched by the Embassy of Afghanistan that examines peace processes around the world.
-Panelists will explore the importance of political consensus building, how to address continued violence, the role of neighboring countries and third-party facilitators, among other pressing issues.
+On October 15 USIP and the Embassy of Afghanistan held a discussion on important lessons from the Havana Process with the FARC, highlighting both the successes and shortcomings of the negotiation and its implementation.
+This was the first discussion in an ongoing series launched by the Embassy of Afghanistan that examines peace processes around the world.
+Panelists explored the importance of political consensus building, how to address continued violence, the role of neighboring countries and third-party facilitators, among other pressing issues.

 Scott Worden, welcoming remarks